 Building a timber frame home

-Our timber frame homes are an offsite method of construction that can be a popular choice for self-builders because of the many benefits it can offer:
+Our timber frame homes use an offsite method of construction because of the many benefits this method offers:

 - Build accuracy and quick to erect.
-A large proportion of components are built to a detailed plan in a controlled factory environment.
-Making it quick to build on-site and less waste to dispose of during the build.
+A large proportion of components are built to a detailed plan in a controlled factory environment, making it quick to build on-site and producing less waste to dispose of.

-- A build schedule you can manage.
-Our timber frame build systems are a dry method of construction, meaning adverse weather has a reduced impact on the speed of work on-site, helping you to plan your build.
+- A build schedule we can manage.
+Our timber frame build systems are a dry method of construction, meaning adverse weather has a reduced impact on the speed of work on-site, helping us plan your build.

 - Reduced on-site health and safety and reduced labour costs.
 With more work carried out offsite in a controlled factory environment and assembled at site.